aliisright/SkillMapper/README.md

 # SkillTree

-Map your web developer skills using this skill tree tool made with PHP, ReactJS and love!
+Map your web developer skills using this skill tree tool made with PHP, ReactJS and some love!

 ## It's a school project!